mofro/front-porch/README.md

 Location of the Static Folder
 - `root/quartz/static`

-### Step B.7 - Go to Step 3

----

-### Step 3 - Follow the following steps from Quartz to host your front porch on github
+### Step B.7 - Follow the following steps from Quartz to host your front porch on GitHub

 > 1. Head to “Settings” tab of your forked repository on GitHub and in the sidebar, click “Pages”.
 Under “Source”, select “GitHub Actions”.